 First, a quick guide to the technical explanation.
 The current definition of a carat, used to measure gemstones, is a unit of mass equal to 200mg, and this standard was introduced in 2007.
 Each carat is then divisible into a hundred points, each of 2 milligrams.
 The word comes from carato in Italian, this itself derived from an Arabic term borrowed from a Greek original.
 As a quick guide, two carats would have a similar weight to a small paper clip.

-This said, the carat weight or size of a diamond is a matter of your personal choice, and your budget.
-This is different to others of the 4C elements.
+This said the carat weight or size of a diamond is a matter of your personal choice and your budget.
+This is different from others of the 4C elements.
 For example, colour and clarity is a constant, the diamond simply is as it is in these areas, measured on the relevant GIA scale.

 The cost is not your only consideration when considering your options, and then deciding on a carat weight.
-Part of your decision will be personal preference, both your own and your future bride.
-Inherent in this is the style to be created and then worn, and a single carat stone can make the perfect impression in some cases; in others you might choose a five carat weight of diamond that works to perfection.
+Part of your decision will be personal preference, both your own and your future bride’s.
+Inherent in this is the style to be created and then worn, and a single-carat stone can make the perfect impression in some cases; in others, you might choose a five-carat weight of diamond that works to perfection.

 While the appearance of size is an important element of the choice to be made, it does then pay, to give close attention to the shape of the diamond you choose.
 Elongated shapes, such as marquise, oval or rectangular cuts, tend to give the impression of a greater carat weight than they may actually possess.
 When choosing your diamond engagement ring, a narrow band or halo setting can add an impression of increased size to the diamond.
 Our team will be happy to put our more than 35 years of expertise at your service in crafting the very best impression possible for your chosen setting.